narfdotpl/lenso/README.md

 Introduction to lenses
 ----------------------

+*For more information and more story, check out my blog post [Lenses in Swift, or how to change parts of immutable objects][post].*

 Lenses are "functional getters and setters" for immutable objects.
 A lens is implemented for a `Whole` object and its `Part`.
 You can "look through" the lens at an object to get its part — the lens acts as a getter.
 You can also use the lens to change a part of an object.
 Then it acts like a setter, except we are talking about immutable objects here, so after "setting", the lens returns a new `Whole` object with the new part swapped in.